It was cold and wet last night. Leaves, just

 arrows through their heads or bloody knifes stuck into their

-shirts, but I cant remember anything on par with modern
+shirts, but I can’t remember anything on par with modern

 movie characters like the Elm Street guy or the creep in the